rpenmatc04/geolocate/README.md

 ### Summary

 This code deals with keeping track of multiple clinicians' current status and sending updates if they leave their corresponding boundary, when they return, and when the API fails.
-Additionally, this code can the send different levels of alerts depending on the distance (configurable), send the current human readabale location by reverse-location from their lattitude, longitude coordinates, and on failures display the most recent information (REDIS_BOOL set to true).
+Additionally, this code can the send different levels of alerts depending on the distance (configurable), send the current human readabale location by reverse-location from their lattitude, longitude coordinates, and on failures display the most recent information (implemented via redis, must set REDIS_BOOL to be true for this feature).

 ### Scaling Considerations: